 There are some organisations and charities that give financial assistance to people when times get tough.

-Glasspool offers financial grants for the purchase of specific essential items, such as household goods, travel expenses for hospital visits, clothing, adaptive equipment etc.
+Glasspool offers grants for the purchase of specific essential items, such as household goods, travel expenses for hospital visits, clothing, adaptive equipment etc.

 Advice and Guidance